swayongshen/PetCare/README.md

 Hosted at: https://cs2102-project-group43.herokuapp.com (might take a while for Heroku to start)

 ## Intro:
 PetCare is a web application which allows pet owners to be matched with care takers for their pets.
+The main aim of the project is to practice relational database techniques taught in class.
 [Click here to view our demo video!](https://youtu.be/vTUZEPjV1RM)

 ### Group 43